 Another common insect marauder is the boxwood psyllid (Cacopsylla busi).
 While this is a less serious pest than the above mentioned, it can still wreak plenty of havoc on your boxwoods.
 The damage is purely cosmetic with cupping of leaves and affected twig growth.
 The psyllid afflicts all boxwoods, but the American boxwood is most susceptible.

-Like the spider mite, the boxwood psyllid overwinters as a tiny, orange egg which hatches in the spring when the buds of the plant open.
+Like the spider mite, the boxwood psyllid overwinters as a tiny, orange egg that hatches in the spring when the buds of the plant open.
 The nymphs begin feeding on the plant right away.
 At this stage, the insects damage the plant, causing the leaves to cup.
 The cupping provides a hiding place for the psyllid as well as protection.
 They become winged adults by early June and then mate.
 The females lay their eggs between the bud scales of the boxwood to overwinter until the next spring.
 There is one population per year.

 To control psyllids, apply the same insecticides mentioned above in early May when the young have hatched.